The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 The latest innovation is the crypto lender and for me makes the most sense.

-If you store your crypto at BlockFi, you earn 6% interest (as of May 2020) on your crypto assets and your interest can be paid in other cryptocurrencies which can diversify your crypto portfolio.
-New account holders who deposit at least $100 worth of any supported cryptocurrency during the month of June (6/1 – 6/29), and do not initiate any withdrawls will receive a bonus of $10 in BTC.
+If you store your crypto at BlockFi, you earn 6% interest (as of August 2020) on your crypto assets and your interest can be paid in other cryptocurrencies which can diversify your crypto portfolio.

 Conveniently, the BlockFi loans can be paid back with either USD or other crypto, so if you are running a profitable mining operation or otherwise acquire additional crypto elsewhere, it’s a way to spend it back into the money you’ve already been lent, with a smaller paper trail.